official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 2002 was that, despite the considerable achievements of UNSCOM and the IAEA between 1991 and December 1998, including dismantling Iraq’s nuclear programme,

-69

-Executive Summarythe inspectors had been unable to account for some of the ballistic missiles and chemical and biological weapons and material produced by Iraq; and that it had:
+the inspectors had been unable to account for some of the ballistic missiles and chemical and biological weapons and material produced by Iraq; and that it had:
 •  not totally destroyed all its stockpile of chemical and biological weapons;
 •  retained up to 360 tonnes of chemical agents and precursor chemicals and